-Information Message fields allow you to display relevant and useful information under the fields.
+Information Message fields allow you to display relevant and useful information next to the fields.
 To add an Information Message field, click the button highlighted below.

-The field can contain up to 255 characters and include hyperlinks.
+The field can contain up to 255 characters and can include a hyperlink.

-Name the Information Message field in such a way that it is easy to know what the help text is for.
-Field Name is visible when amending form layouts, but isn’t visible on the forms themselves.
+Name the Information Message field that explains clearly what the help text is for.
+The Field Name is visible to System Administrators when amending form layouts, but isn’t visible on the forms themselves.